Safeguarding students is an absolute priority at King Alfred’s.

 - A dedicated Safeguarding e-mail address for the speedy reporting of concerns: email@example.com

-- The Headteacher and two members of the Leadership Team trained as Designated Safeguarding Leads for the Academy.
+- The Headteacher, Jo Halliday, and Leadership Team member Sarah Martin trained as Designated Safeguarding Leads for the Academy.
+They can be contacted via the email address above, ie. firstname.lastname@example.org

 - A dedicated Safeguarding Governor.